FinOps Center

 Agent Bill

-Yes — 2 Allocation Gaps this week.
-Claude Opus 4.7 has 140 invocations from the checkout-service role in Pre-Prod with no approved Business Request: No Budget Allocation.
-Nova Lite has 8 invocations from an unclaimed finops-ai role in the data-science account: Unclaimed Workload.
+Yes, 2 Allocation Gaps this week.
+Claude Opus 4.7 has 140 invocations from the checkout-service role in Pre-Prod with no approved Business Request: Not Business Approved.
+Nova Lite has 8 invocations from an unclaimed finops-ai role in the data-science account: Unclaimed AI Allocation.
 Both need action in the Allocation Gaps tab.

 ACTIVE